 This is a collaborative post.

 Winter is everybody’s least favourite season, that’s pretty much a given.
 It’s cold, nothing happens (barring Christmas and New Year) and the shadowy cloud of permanent illness hangs over us all like a grim spectre.
 It’s an expensive season too, with Christmas leaving a rather hefty void in many pockets.
 But the Winter months don’t HAVE to be miserable.
 There can be nothing more satisfying than cuddling up in a snuggly jumper next to a roaring fireplace with a hot, thick bowl of soup and a cup of tea.
-Not everyone has access to a fireplace of course so in this guide we’ll discuss a variety of ideas to help you stave off those winter blues.
+Not everyone has access to a fireplace of course so in this guide we’ll discuss a variety of ideas to show you how to keep warm and help you stave off those winter blues.